 Craves and Seeks movement: does your child seem more active than their peers?
 Do they enjoy constantly crashing, hugging, spinning, or running?
 This could indicate sensory seeking behaviors.
 Kids will seek out input to help regulate and organize their bodies.
 Just like you might go take a quick walk before returning back to your work desk, our sensory seekers seek out and need even more of that sensory input than we do to help regulate themselves.

 Sensory processing disorder presents itself differently in each child and they can have difficulties processing more than one sensory system.
 For example, some kids might be overly sensitive to touch, but may not even register their name being called indicating difficulty with their tactile and auditory processing.
 If you think your child is having difficulties, it could be helpful to get an evaluation done by an occupational therapist who can address your child’s sensory needs.
 For more about sensory processing check out some of our other blogs!

 - What is Sensory Processing Disorder and How Does it Impact Participation in Daily Activities?

-Contact Chicago Occupational Therapy or call (773) 980-0300 to learn more about our services for children, including applied behavior analysis (ABA) therapy, occupational therapy, and speech therapy.
+Contact Chicago Occupational Therapy or call (773) 980-0300 to learn more about our services and how we can help your child flourish and grow.